Mallick17/Grafana-Monitoring-Tool/README.md

    docker ps
    ```
 3. **Accessing Prometheus UI**
-   After following the installation method, you can access Prometheus by visiting:
+   After following the installation method, we can access Prometheus by visiting:
    ```sh
    http://<Public-IPv4>:3000
    ```